Richmond in Madison County, Kentucky — The American South (East South Central)

 Erected 1978 by Kentucky Historical Society-Kentucky Department of Highways.
 (Marker Number 79.)

 Location.
 37° 45.32′ N, 84° 18.853′ W. Marker is in Richmond, Kentucky, in Madison County.
-Marker is on Tates Creek Avenue north of Westover Avenue, on the right when traveling north.
+Memorial is on Tates Creek Avenue north of Westover Avenue, on the right when traveling north.
+This marker in near the entrance road to Kit Carson Elementary School.
 Touch for map.
-This marker in near the entrance road to Kit Carson Elementary School.
 Marker is in this post office area: Richmond KY 40475, United States of America.
+Touch for directions.